jpolitz/pyret-d3/README.md

 xy-plot
 -------

 This function plots a graph.
-It is slow and might not be rendered properly for some graphs.
+It is slow and might not render the graph properly.

 Arguments are: